Split Fiction - Review

 Overview

-Split Fiction, the latest installment from Hazelight, a studio renowned for their incredible co-op single player experiences, from the Prison Break escapades of A way out through to the marriage counseling critical acclaimed gem that is It Takes Two, and now I think from a gameplay standpoint we have reached our peak here with the release of Split Fiction.
-This game is absolutely incredible, and is an easy Game of the Year contender, providing constant thrilling gameplay, that isn't afraid to throw new puzzles, platforming and outright game genres at the players, in a whole new way.
-When I played It Takes Two it blew my mind how effortlessly Hazelight would introduce new mechanics or ideas, and how experimental and versatile they were with each level.
-Split Fiction takes this concept and completely lets loose, not only introducing new mechanics, but shifting genres on the fly effortlessly and seamlessly and it makes for a game that is continuously going to surprise and enthrall you and surprise you throughout the whole entirety of this game.
+Split Fiction, the latest instalment from Hazelight, a studio renowned for their incredible co-op single player experiences, from the Prison Break escapades of A Way Out through to the marriage counseling critically acclaimed gem that is It Takes Two.
+From a gameplay standpoint, we have reached our peak here with the release of Split Fiction.
+This game is absolutely incredible and is an easy Game of the Year contender, providing constant, thrilling gameplay that isn't afraid to throw new puzzles, platforming, and outright game genres at players in a whole new way.
+When I played It Takes Two, it blew my mind how effortlessly Hazelight would introduce new mechanics or ideas, and how experimental and versatile they were with each level.
+Split Fiction takes this concept and completely lets loose, not only introducing new mechanics but shifting genres on the fly effortlessly and seamlessly.
+It makes for a game that will continuously surprise and enthrall you throughout.
 There is never a dull moment in this game, and it is a must-play video game.

 Story

-Split Fiction tells the story of Zoe and Mio both novice authors looking to get published, who have been given the opportunity by Radar, a big publisher running a new campaign that enables them to gather and conceptualize authors narratives in a virtual space.
-What Radar isn't telling these authors is to be discovered and as a reluctant Mio tries to back out of stepping into this simulation she falls into Zoe's and both worlds of these characters fiction collide and they have to work together to escape.
-Now look both Mio and Zoe star off as one-dimensional characters, but I do like how they're developed over time.
-Split Fiction doesn't have the immediate hook of It Takes Two where a divorce filled couple are forced to work together and mend their marriage in the process, but there is a charm to the plot points and the characters do grow on you.
-But whilst I do think Split Fiction's narrative isn't bad by any means, I wouldn't call it the major selling point of this experience, that goes to the gameplay which we'll get into now.
+Split Fiction tells the story of Zoe and Mio, both novice authors looking to get published, who are given the opportunity by Radar, a major publisher running a new campaign that enables them to gather and conceptualize authors' narratives in a virtual space.
+What Radar isn't telling these authors is to be discovered, and as a reluctant Mio tries to back out of stepping into this simulation, she falls into Zoe's world.
+The fiction of these characters' worlds collide, and they have to work together to escape.
+Now, look, both Mio and Zoe start as one-dimensional characters, but I do like how they're developed over time.
+Split Fiction doesn't have the immediate hook of It Takes Two, where a divorce-filed couple are forced to work together and mend their marriage in the process, but there is a charm to the plot points, and the characters do grow on you.
+But whilst Split Fiction's narrative isn't bad by any means, I wouldn't call it the major selling point of this experience, that goes to the gameplay, which we'll get into now.

 Gameplay